HichemTab-tech/react-shared-states/README.md

 // Inspect all (returns nested object: { [scope]: { [key]: value } })
 console.log(sharedStatesApi.getAll());

-// Clear all non-static keys in all scopes sharedStatesApi.clearAll();

-// Clear all keys, including static ones sharedStatesApi.clearAll(false, true);

 // Clear all keys in a scope
 sharedStatesApi.clearScope('myScope');